 A dedicated IP exclusively belongs to a particular user or sender.
 The consumer of a dedicated email IP has all the control of email reputation.
 As the name describes, dedicated IP is not shared with anybody.
 So you manage and maintain the quality yourself.

-Shared Vs Dedicated IP
+Shared Vs. Dedicated IP

-With a recently set-up, it is essential to fabricate a decent reputation with ISPs.
+With a new set-up, it is essential to fabricate a decent reputation with ISPs.
 If you want to get the status as a safe sender, then you should tune-up your dedicated email IP.
 It is a procedure of conveying smaller volumes of email and afterward expanding the volume step by step.
 The process continues for some time (days or maybe weeks) until the IP is warmed up, ready to handle the full volume.